Podcast: Play in new window | Download

 Tom Butler

 When it comes to environmental catastrophe, whether that means climate change, poisoned water, soil and air, or a whole host of other massive environmental threats, there’s one huge elephant in the room: overpopulation.
 According to earth scientist James Lovelock, the carrying capacity of our Earth is about 2 billion people.
-We are on track to wile-e-coyote-2have 10 billion by mid-century.
+We are on track to have 10 billion by mid-century.

 We are like Wile E. Coyote who has already run off the cliff and just hasn’t looked down yet to realize his predicament.
 Either we limit our families to a sustainable size, or we will crash like Wily.